 - Baking powder and baking soda: are used as leaveners to help the muffins rise, so make sure they aren't expired.

-- Salt: I like to use kosher salt when baking.
+- Salt: I like using kosher salt or fine sea salt when baking.
 But regular table salt works just fine.

-- Eggs: make sure they are fresh.
+- Eggs: large, fresh.

 How to make zucchini muffins

-It's very easy, and you only need a large bowl and a whisk or spatula to make the muffin batter.
+It's easy, and you only need a large bowl and a whisk or spatula to make the muffin batter.

 Whisk together eggs and sugars and add oil in a thin stream.